Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 ), type = 2)

 Plotting the cumulative sample size against the applicable boundaries is a way of nicely visualizing these important study characteristics.
-On the left plot, one can see a plot having the boundaries on the y-axis on \(z\)-scale..
-The dashed line represents the critical value of a fixed study design with one-sided testing and \(\alpha=0.025 \,\) (\(\Phi^{-1}(1-\alpha) \approx 1..96\), \(\Phi\) denoting the cumulative distribution function of the standardnormal distribution, \(\Phi^{-1}\) the corresponding quantile function).
-The right plot basically contains the same information, while the y-axis is now given on treatment effect scale.
-The red line represents the efficacy bound which needs to be crossed to obtain statistical significance at the applicable stage, the blue line represents the futility bounds.
+The upper plot displays the stage-wise (\(z\)-scale) boundaries of the trial design.
+The red line marks the efficacy bounds which need to be crossed to obtain statistical significance at each stage, the blue line represents the futility bounds.
+The dashed constant line represents the critical value of a fixed study design with one-sided testing and \(\alpha=0.025\), i.e., with a critical value of \(\Phi^{-1}(1-\alpha) \approx 1.96\) (\(\Phi^{-1}\) denoting the quantile function of the standard normal cumulative distribution function).
+The lower plot contains the same information, however the y-axis is now rescaled to represent the treatment effect scale.
+The color-coding of efficacy (red) and futility (blue) bounds is the same as in the plot above.
 Note that the plot again indicates that low risk ratio values are desirable.

 Study simulations

-Performing simulations prior to conducting the study is often reasonable since they allow for evaluating characteristics, such as power (please refer to definition above), assuming different scenarios or constellations of treatment effects.
-Thus, simulations enable to get a more holistic view on how and where the planned study could go in case the assumptions appear to be (approximately) true.
+Performing simulations prior to conducting a study is often reasonable since they allow for evaluating characteristics, such as power (please refer to definition above), assuming different scenarios or constellations of treatment effects.
+Thus, simulations allow for a more holistic view on how the planned study could go in case the assumptions are (approximately) true.

-Simulation of the study design will be done using the function getSimulationMultiArmRates(), which needs an Inverse Normal Design as input, similarly defined, with the add-on of containing information about how the analysis in the simulations should be performed:
+Simulation of the study design will be done using the function getSimulationMultiArmRates(), which needs an Inverse Normal Design as input, defined with the same arguments as the design used above:

 # design as above, just as inverse normal